Professional Development Opportunity:

 - Have supervisor support for full participation in the Study Circle.

-- Have a colleague who meets all of the criteria above as a co-applicant.
+- Have a colleague co-applicant who meets all of the criteria above with whom the applicant has the demonstrated ability to collaborate on homework assignments at least once a week.

 How to apply: